 For the third test, the efficiency of a complete discharge cycle is calculated by taking the output energy of the complete MMC ESS divided by the initial energy contained in all the SCs.
-The result has a normal distribution as Fig. 44 shows for the different cases.
+The result has a normal distribution as Fig. 40 shows for the different cases.
 Based on this test we can obtain the efficiency of the complete ESS, for the different cases for any SC parameter dispersion, including any confidence level.

-Fig. 44 Energy efficiency histograms for Case 1, 4 and 9.
+Fig. 40 Energy efficiency histograms for Cases 1, 4, and 9.

-These obtained MMC ESS energy efficiency values are then plotted for each case as shown in Fig. 45 with a confidence level of 95%.
-Again, both balanced and unbalanced conditions were tested, the randomized C percentage remains the same for both tests.
+These obtained MMC ESS energy efficiency values are then plotted for each case as shown in Fig. 41 with a confidence level of 95%.
+Again, both balanced and unbalanced conditions were tested, and the randomized C percentage remained the same for both tests.

-Fig. 45 CDF Energy Efficiency plot for (a) unbalanced and (b) balanced initial conditions for all Cases.
+Fig. 41 CDF Energy Efficiency plot for (a) unbalanced and (b) balanced initial conditions for all Cases.

-From these simulations we can conclude that Case 4 and Case 7 are the best performing, with an efficiency of around 95.3%.
-Therefore, if we compare these results with Case 1, an increase of 2.4% in the efficiency can be achieved by properly selecting the number of SCs per SM.
+From these simulations, we can conclude that Case 4 and Case 7 are the best performing, with an efficiency of around 95.3%.
+Therefore, if we compare these results with Case 1, an increase of 2.4% in efficiency can be achieved by properly selecting the number of SCs per SM.
 The confidence analysis also validates that the efficiency increase is guaranteed even if the SCs' capacitance changes over time or if there is an abrupt charge/discharge cycle that could cause a major unbalance between the SCs.
 The same probabilistic analysis can be done for different initial conditions or to test a different ESS setup.
 The key aspect is that the modeled system can be tested several times to address all possible scenarios and select the desired confidence level.

-Therefore, although Case 7 is slightly better, the increased complexity for each SM is taken into account and for this reason, Case 4 is selected for reproducing the simulation results in a small-scale prototype which will be discussed in the following section.
+Therefore, although Case 7 is slightly better, the increased complexity for each SM is taken into account and for this reason, Case 4 is selected for reproducing the simulation results in a small-scale prototype which will be discussed in the following chapter.

-Finally, to conclude this section, an analysis of power losses per component was done in Case 4 to illustrate how the SMs behave with different initial conditions.
-Again, the same parameters from the previous tests were used to represent the main component losses for a complete discharge cycle for 10,000 times.
-Fig. 46.a shows the box plot for each set of main components analyzed per SM (see Table 5), and Fig. 46.b the pie charts for confidence values of 95% and 50%.
-For Q_1 - Q_4 the 95% of the losses stays below 12.21W, being in their majority conduction losses.
-For $Q_5-Q_8 \& Q_c$ the 95% of the values stays below 10.22W, again, since some switching intervals occur at zero current and zero voltage switching the losses come from the $r{DS}(ON)$ resistance of the MOSFETs.
+Finally, to conclude this chapter, an analysis of power losses per component was done in Case 4 to illustrate how the SMs behave with different initial conditions.
+Again, the same parameters from the previous tests were used to obtain the main component losses for a complete discharge cycle 10,000 times.
+Fig. 42.a shows the box plot for each set of main components analyzed per SM (see Table 5), and Fig. 42.b the pie charts for confidence values of 95% and 50%.
+For O1-O4 95% of the losses stay below 12.21W, being in their majority conduction losses.
+For Q_5 - Q_8 & Q_c 95% of the values stay below 10.22W, again, since some switching intervals occur at zero current and zero voltage switching the losses come from the $r{DS}(ON)$ resistance of the MOSFETs.
 For T_1 the main source of losses are the copper losses, and they minimally shift away from the 6.26W value.
-For the Buck-Boost (BB) internal equalizer the 95% of the values are contained within 10.15W.
-Notice how the components used for the DC/DC converter are well contained into a small section of the box plot, indicating that the MMC self-balancing technique is not contributing to major losses.
-However, for the internal Buck-Boost there is wide region of losses, and this can be explained by how the equalization is done by transferring energy from one SC to the next with a fixed efficiency of 70%.
+For the Buck-Boost (BB) internal equalizer 95% of the values are contained within 10.15W.
+Notice how the components used for the DC/DC converter are well contained in a small section of the box plot, indicating that the MMC self-balancing technique is not contributing to major losses.
+However, for the internal Buck-Boost, there is a wide region of losses, and this can be explained by how the equalization is done by transferring energy from one SC to the next with a fixed efficiency of 70%.

-Thus, in order to increase furthermore the efficiency, efforts can be focused on the internal balancing system and eventually in Q1-Q4 transistors.
+Thus, to increase furthermore efficiency, efforts can be focused on the internal balancing system and eventually in Q1-Q4 MOSFETs.